This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

 - LDRP – One room for your entire hospital stay: Labor/Delivery/Recovery/Postpartum

 15. Is this a teaching hospital?
 Will students or residents attend the birth?
 Can I request that they not attend if I don’t feel comfortable with them there?

-You will definitely want to address this issue with your prenatal care provider so there is no confusion when you arrive at the hospital.
+You will definitely want to address this issue with your doctor so there is no confusion when you arrive at the hospital.